osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/specific-considerations/event-file-phase.md

 ### End

-For recipes that run at or above the phase level, the event containing [EVENT] = "State Change" and [PVALUE] field = "COMPLETE" / "STOPPED" / "ABORTED" ends a phase.
+For recipes that run at or above the phase level, the event containing [EVENT] = "State Change" and [PVALUE] field = "COMPLETE" / "STOPPED" / "ABORTED" / "REMOVED" ends a phase.